neneboe/BittyBird/README.md

   * `Socket.heartbeatIntervalSeconds` instead of `Socket.heartbeatIntervalMs`
   * `Socket.reconnectAfterSeconds` instead of `Socket.reconnectAfterMs`
   * `skipHeartbeat` is a property of `Socket` instead of `Socket.connection`
+  * No `Socket.connectionState` method.
+Starscream doesn't yet support this.

 #### Author